Abibubble/ms4-lead-shot-hazard/README.md

     * The email contains the order details and order number.
     * The user will be redirected to the checkout success page.
     * A message will display, informing the user that the payment succeeded, containing of the order details and order number.
+    * &#128100; The order will be added to the user's order history in their profile.

 ![Image of feature](static/docs/img/FEATURE.png)